 - Only visit those areas necessary for you to complete your business on campus.

 - Encourage fellow students and/or colleagues to engage in safe forms of social interaction, and to respect the COVID-19 rules in place at CUE.
+Please note that there are currently no social gatherings of any kind permitted at CUE.

 Failure to respect these protocols may result in you being asked to leave campus immediately, in addition to potential further disciplinary action.